-High Performance Computing (HPC) allows scientists and engineers to solve complex science, engineering, and business problems using applications that require high bandwidth, low latency networking, and very high compute capabilities.
+High Performance Computing (HPC) allows scientists and engineers to solve complex science, engineering, and business problems using applications that require high bandwidth, enhanced networking, and very high compute capabilities.
 AWS allows you to increase the speed of research by running high performance computing in the cloud and to reduce costs by providing Cluster Compute or Cluster GPU servers on-demand without large capital investments.
 You have access to a full-bisection, high bandwidth network for tightly-coupled, IO-intensive workloads, which enables you to scale out across thousands of cores for throughput-oriented applications.

 High Performance Computing (HPC) on Amazon Elastic Compute Cloud (EC2) is enabled by the Cluster Compute-optimized and GPU instance types (virtual machines).
 You can use them just like other EC2 instances, but they also have been specifically engineered to provide high performance networking and you can scale to tens of thousands of instances on-demand.